 PGT-M tests are created uniquely for each family.
 PGT-M can be performed for nearly any single gene disorder as long as the specific familial mutation has been identified and appropriate family members are available for test preparation where required.

 It may be possible to develop a unique PGT-M test for you if you are the first person to be diagnosed with the condition in your family.
 All cases are assessed following referral.

-It is one of the best techniques available to assist in identifying and avoiding certain genomic diseases, and allows your baby to have a healthy start.
+PGT-M It is one of the best techniques available to assist in identifying and avoiding known certain diseases, allowing your baby to have a healthy start in life.

-Multiple pregnancy is the main risk associated with PGT-M, however it can be reduced by having a single embryo transfer.
-At CARE, the safety of our patients is key to everything we do and because the risk of complications is higher in a twin pregnancy we recommend single embryo transfer where we can.
+To reduce the risk of multiple pregnancies which is associated with IVF/PGT-M treatment, single embryo transfer is recommended.
+At CARE, the safety of our patients is key to everything we do and because the risk of complications is higher in a twin pregnancy, we recommend single embryo transfer following PG-M treatment.
 This has resulted in our multiple pregnancy rates being among the lowest in the UK, whilst maintaining among the highest success rates.
 If you have any additional, unaffected embryos from your treatment then they can be kept frozen for possible transfer in the future.

 If you are eligible for NHS funded treatment – please contact your local genetics service and request a referral to CARE Fertility Nottingham.